Skip to content

 Let's start with the most common Many-to-One relation and work through each one.

 Think about the relationship between cats and owners.
 One owner can have multiple cats, but each cat has only one owner.
-This is a Many-to-One (N:1) relation.
+If you store all data in a single table, you would duplicate the owner's information for every cat:

 First, create the two entities.